-Your benefits and rates will differ from those under the FEHB Program; however, you will not have to answer questions about your health, and we will not impose a waiting period or limit your coverage due to a pre-existing health condition.
+Your benefits and rates will differ from those under the FEHB Program; however, you will not have to answer questions about your health, and we will not impose a waiting period or limit your coverage due to pre-existing conditions.

-Getting a Certificate of Group Health Plan Coverage You may be entitled to continued coverage through the Health Insurance Portability and Accountability Act of 1996 (HIPAA).
-This Federal law offers limited Federal protections for health coverage availability and continuity to people who lose employer group coverage.
+Getting a Certificate of Group Health Plan Coverage

+The Health Insurance Portability and Accountability Act of 1996 (HIPAA) is a Federal law that offers limited Federal protections for health coverage availability and continuity to people who lose employer group coverage.
 If you leave the FEHB Program, we will give you a Certificate of Group Health Plan Coverage that indicates how long you have been enrolled with us.
 You can use this certificate when getting health insurance or other health care coverage.
 Your new plan must reduce or eliminate waiting periods, limitations, or exclusions for health related conditions based on the information in the certificate, as long as you enroll within 63 days of losing coverage under this Plan.
 If you have been enrolled with us for less than 12 months, but were previously enrolled in other FEHB plans, you may also request a certificate from those plans.

 For more information, get OPM pamphlet RI 79-27, Temporary Continuation of Coverage (TCC) under the FEHB Program.
-See also the FEHB Web site (www.opm.gov/insure/health); refer to "TCC and HIPAA" frequently asked questions.
-These highlight HIPAA rules, such as the requirement that Federal employees must exhaust any TCC eligibility as one condition for guaranteed access to individual health coverage under HIPAA, and it has information about Federal and State agencies you can contact for more information.
+See also the FEHB Web site at www.opm.gov/insure/health; refer to the "TCC and HIPAA" frequently asked questions.
+These highlight HIPAA rules, such as the requirement that Federal employees must exhaust any TCC eligibility as one condition for guaranteed access to individual health coverage under HIPAA, and information about Federal and State agencies you can contact for more information.

+Section 12.
 Two programs complement FEHB benefits

-Important Information
+Important information

-OPM wants to be sure that you know about two programs that complement the FEHB Program.
-First, the Flexible Spending Account (FSA) Program, provided by the U.S. Postal Service, lets you set aside tax-free money to pay for health care and dependent care expenses.
-The result can be a substantial discount on services that you normally pay for out-of-pocket.
-Second, the Federal Long Term Care Insurance Program (FLTCIP) covers long-term care costs not covered by your FEHB plan.
+OPM wants to make sure you are aware of two programs that complement the FEHB Program.
+First, the Flexible Spending Account (FSA) Program, provided by the U.S. Postal Service, lets you set aside pre-tax money to pay for health and dependent care expenses.
+The result can be a substantial discount on services you routinely pay for out-of-pocket.
+Second, the Federal Long Term Care Insurance Program (FLTCIP) helps cover long term care costs, which are not covered under the FEHB.